1939 - Bombers, spies and the Second World War begins

 Cotton was to fly all over Germany, mostly from his base at Heston but regularly going in and out of Denham.
 Cotton was a cool and daring man, often using his considerable charm and business connections to go off his permitted flight plan route to get his photographs without penalty.
 Because the Lockheed 12A was a modern and highly capable aircraft, it often attracted the attention of senior Luftwaffe officers such as Goering and Kesselring.
 On one occasion, Cotton arranged a joy-ride for Kesselring, flying over forbidden military airfields in the process and photographing them from the co-pilot’s seat, all the while with the Generalfeldmarschall in the pilot’s seat and oblivious to what was really going on!
 G-AFTL was to be the last civil aircraft to leave Germany just prior to the outbreak of the Second World War, Sidney Cotton going on to found the RAF’s first Photographic Reconnaissance unit, initially equipped with Blenheims and Spitfires.

-With the outbreak of war on 1 September, all private civil flying was banned with an amendment to the Air Navigation Order of 3 September.
+With the fear of another war, Myles made a number of preparations, firstly making the aerodrome a limited company, Bickertons Aerodromes Ltd, and forming a trust to secure its future.
+On the outbreak of war on 1 September, all private civil flying was banned with an amendment to the Air Navigation Order of 3 September.
 Civil Air Guard personnel were absorbed into the RAF and the only flying training permitted was by military training schools.
 Denham was to be a very quiet aerodrome in the last four months of 1939, but this situation was not to last long, as will be described next.